-The poignant Kunta Kinte/Alex Haley memorial commemorates the spot where in 1787, Kunta Kinte and 97 other slaves debarked in Annapolis Harbor from the ship Lord Ligonier.
-The memorial depicts a life-sized bronze statue of Haley reading to a group of children and points toward the Chesapeake Bay—the road his ancestor travelled to get here.
+The poignant Kunta Kinte/Alex Haley memorial commemorates the spot wherein 1787, Kunta Kinte and 97 other slaves debarked in Annapolis Harbor from the ship Lord Ligonier.
+The memorial depicts a life-sized bronze statue of Haley reading to a group of children and points toward the Chesapeake Bay—the road his ancestor traveled to get here.
 Visitors can also read excerpts from Haley’s influential novel, Roots, and more, on 10 markers along Compromise Street.
-The site hosts an annual Kunta Kinte Heritage Festival in September with live music, food and vendors.
+The site hosts an annual Kunta Kinte Heritage Festival in September with live music, food, and vendors.

 An Annapolis institution, the always-hopping Chick and Ruth’s Delly makes its own donuts, along with colossal shakes, crab eggs Benedict and an array of Maryland politician-themed sandwiches.
 At Preserve, husband-and-wife Culinary Institute of America grads Jeremy and Michelle Hoffman celebrate pickled and fermented foods with offerings from a glazed beef rice bowl to house-made specialty pickles.
 Drop by for happy hour specials to pique your palate.
 Overlooking the dock, Iron Roosters serves breakfast all day, along with house-made pop tarts.